 Many organizations and universities offer both need and merit-based scholarships that are designed to aid and encourage Hispanic and Latinx students specifically to pursue higher education and to continue to break into fields that are mostly dominated by non-minority groups.
 These scholarships are available across a wide variety of majors and areas of interest, ranging from Journalism to Nursing to Engineering.

 So, what can you expect to have to submit in order to be considered for one (or more) of these scholarships?

-The most important qualifying factor when determining your eligibility to apply for Hispanic-specific scholarships is being Hispanic!
-Hispanics are people who are descendants of Spanish-speaking populations, such as Mexico, Spain, or Cuba.
+The most important qualifying factor when determining your eligibility to apply for Hispanic or Latinx-specific scholarships is having Hispanic or Latino heritage!

 Depending on the type of scholarship (state, federal etc.), the scholarship application may require you to show proof that you are a U.S. citizen or that you are a legal permanent resident of the U.S.

 While some scholarships are open to only U.S. citizens and permanent residents, others are open to international and undocumented students as well.

 While some scholarships may only ask you to submit a resume in order to be considered, others will ask that you answer one or more essays that are tailored specifically to the focus of the scholarship.